felixlopz/hubrise-test-task/content/docs/en/settings.md

 #### Modify an Account

 The only field that can be modified is the **Account Name**.
+It is recommended to name the Account the same as your business or brand.

 ----------------

-**IMPORTANT NOTE**: The currency value can only be set when the Account is created, and can not be modified once created.
+**IMPORTANT NOTE**: The currency value can only be set when the Account is created, and can not be modified.
 If the currency for the HubRise Account does not match the currency set on the connected apps, errors may occur.
+Create a new Account with the correct currency and use that Account to connect your apps instead.

 ----------------

-If an Account is created with the wrong currency, create a new one with the correct currency and use that Account to connect your apps to instead.

 To modify an existing Account:

 1. Select **SETTINGS** > **ACCOUNT**.
 2. If there are multiple Accounts, click the name of the Account to update.
 3. Click **Modify**.
-4. Update the following as required:
+4. Update the fields as required and Click **Modify**.
-   1. **Name**.
-It is recommended to name the Account the same as your business or brand.
-This field is required.
-   2. **Intra-Community VAT number**.
-This will be included on your invoices.
-This field is not required by HubRise, but it is a legal requirement.
-Invalid VAT numbers will display an error notice.
-   3. **Country**.
-   4. **Address**.
-   5. **Postcode**.
-   6. **City**.
-5. Click **Modify**.

 ----------------

-**IMPORTANT NOTE**: The VAT number is a legal requirement.
+**IMPORTANT NOTE**: It is a legal requirement to include the Intra-Community VAT number.
 HubRise will display a notification to update the VAT number if this information is missing from your Account.

 ----------------